 Are AGD lawns really the answer in today’s climate?

 AGD has the perfect solution to combatting the bizarre and unpredictable seasons that we have to endure here in the UK.
 Our turf stands up to drought, flooding, snow and freezing temperatures, maintaining a fresh green appearance all year long.

 Winter can be beautiful and special time to spend in your back garden so wouldn’t you rather take time to enjoy it with your family rather than worrying about the damage its doing to your lawn?

-Artificial Grass Direct is built to last come rain, shine or frost.
-Its drainage system means that even in extreme conditions, snow and ice simply melt into it without disrupting the colour or appearance, leaving it lush and green all year round.
+Artificial Grass Direct lawns are built to last come rain, shine or frost.
+A drainage system means that even in extreme conditions, snow and ice simply melt into it without disrupting the colour or appearance, leaving it lush and green all year round.

 To learn more about our products and how they could benefit you this winter check out our range or request a free sample today.